home-assistant/addons/ssh/DOCS.md

 ## Network

-To enable ssh access via the network, you need to specify which external port to use.
-The number you enter, will be used to map that port from the hassio host into the running "Terminal & SSH" container.
+This section is only relevant if you want to connect to Home Assistant using an SSH client, such as PuTTY.
+To enable SSH access via the network, you need to specify which port to use on the Home Assistant host.
+The number you enter, will be used to map that port from the host into the running "Terminal & SSH" container.

-The standard port for the SSH protocol is `22`.
+The standard port used for the SSH protocol is `22`.

 ## Known issues and limitations